 - Identify the Signatory requestors across your organization before you start

 - Identify the devices people can use to sign which can be desktop, laptops, or mobile devices

 - Make sure mobile users have a data plan on their mobile device to be reachable

 - Make integration with your house internal user directory and avoid wild spread user accounts

 - Get your technical team on board in time

 - Integration into your main IT systems like ERP or CRM is essential to make customer processes easy

 The fact is that integrating a digital signature solution within your core business applications will bring you the largest benefit of productivity, data security, and customer experience.

 Whenever you want to implement an electronic signature solution for internal purpose or external documents try to find one single solution which can deal with both.
 You can save money and time by making a proper plan for your solution and implementation.
 Keep an eye on the legal requirements which can change over time.
-This applies also to your vendor whos certificate validity can expire.
-If you have an internal IT person make it to their main priority to keep your business safe in operation.
+This applies also to your vendor whose certificate validity can expire.
+If you have an internal IT person make it their main priority to keep your business safe in operation.